ksguin/Falguni/README.md

 - Extract the Downloaded Zip file & Navigate to the extracted directory.
 - Open [Ubuntu-AIO_Debloat-SetUp](https://github.com/ksguin/Ubuntu-AIO_Debloat-SetUp/archive/master.zip) folder, then *Right-click* in an empty space > *'Open in Terminal'*
     > Don't worry, you don't need to face Terminal apart from this command! ^_^
-- Run the following command -
+- Run the following command :wink:

   `sudo bash run.sh`

-  ***Note:** You can run individual scripts too from [Scripts](https://github.com/ksguin/Ubuntu-AIO_Debloat-SetUp/tree/master/Scripts) folder, however [run.sh](https://github.com/ksguin/Ubuntu-AIO_Debloat-SetUp/blob/master/run.sh) provides you the same choices, so it is recommended to proceed as mentioned above!*

 # Features
 - ## Additional Tweaks & Settings ([additional_tweaks.sh](https://github.com/ksguin/Ubuntu-AIO_Debloat-SetUp/blob/master/Scripts/additional_tweaks.sh))
   The following tweaks & settings will be available in options in _checklist_.